symfony-cmf/symfony-cmf-docs/tutorials/installing-configuring-cmf.rst

         // ...
     }

-Note that this also installs the PHPCR ODM and related dependencies, setup instructions can be found in the dedicated documentation.
+Note that this also installs the PHPCR-ODM and related dependencies, setup instructions can be found in the dedicated documentation.